camunda/camunda-docs/docs/apis-tools/frontend-development/03-forms/02-embed-forms/01-concepts.md

 ### Form playground

-The [form playground](https://github.com/bpmn-io/form-js/tree/develop/packages/form-js-playground) <GHIcon /> is a tool to simulate forms and explore form-js in a playful manner.
+The [form playground](https://github.com/bpmn-io/form-js/tree/develop/packages/form-js-playground) <GHIcon /> is a tool to preview forms, simulate their behavior, and explore form-js in a playful manner.
 It combines the [editor](#form-editor) and the [viewer](#form-viewer) with mock data input and output panels to test a form and form editor features instantly.

 There is also a [Camunda-flavored version of the form playground](https://github.com/camunda/form-playground) <GHIcon />, which closely resembles the form editor experience in Camunda Web and Desktop Modeler, and supports rapid development.